sdadas/polish-roberta/README.md

 ### Polish RoBERTa
 This repository contains pre-trained [RoBERTa](https://arxiv.org/abs/1907.11692) models for Polish as well as evaluation code for several Polish linguistic tasks.
 The released models were trained using [Fairseq toolkit](https://github.com/pytorch/fairseq) in the National Information Processing Institute, Warsaw, Poland.
 We provide two models based on BERT base and BERT large architectures.
 Two versions of each model are available: one for [Fairseq](https://github.com/pytorch/fairseq) and one for [Huggingface Transformers](https://github.com/huggingface/transformers).

+**21.03.2021** - We release a new version of the base model.
+The updated model has been trained on the same corpus as the original model but we used different hyperparameters.
+We made the following changes: 1) Sentencepiece Unigram model was used instead of BPE, 2) The model was trained with whole-word masking objective instead of classic token masking, 3) We utilized the full context of 512 tokens so training examples could include more than one sentence (the original model was trained on single sencentes only), 4) Longer pretraining (400k steps).

 <table>
 <thead>
 <th>Model</th>